 Somewhere along the way, I realized that the apple itself was also the main ingredient in my drink of choice, favorite dessert, and the best Christmas scent around.

-Now, I’ll eat them anyway I can have them.
-Especially in scones.
+Now, I’ll eat them anyway I can have them–apple cake, apple pie bars, and especially in apple scones.

 I know.
 Apple recipes are kind of the thing you expect in fall, when the air is crisp, the leaves have fallen, and it pretty much looks like the scene in Balto in Central Park (don’t hate–Balto is a GREAT movie.
 Muck and Luck? ’nuff said.).
 But, apples are pretty much a staple around here year around, so who am I to discriminate against their use in spring?